 CVE-2026-20186

-A command injection vulnerability in Cisco Identity Services Engine allows authenticated remote attackers to execute arbitrary OS commands and potentially gain root privileges.
+A command injection vulnerability in Cisco Identity Services Engine (ISE) allows an authenticated remote attacker with Read-Only Admin credentials to execute arbitrary commands as root.

 Executive summary